Ensono/amido.github.io/docs/code_of_conduct.md

 * Inappropriate physical contact.
 You should have someone’s consent before touching them.
 * Unwelcome sexual attention.
 This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
 * Deliberate intimidation, stalking or following (online or in person).
-* Advocating for, or encouraging, any of the above behavior.
+* Advocating for, or encouraging, any of the above behaviour.
 * Sustained disruption of community events, including talks and presentations.

 ### Scope

 We expect all community participants (contributors, paid or otherwise; sponsors; and other guests) to abide by this Code of Conduct in all community venues–online and in-person–as well as in all one-on-one communications pertaining to community business.

-This code of conduct and its related procedures also applies to unacceptable behavior occurring outside the scope of community activities when such behavior has the potential to adversely affect the safety and well-being of community members.
+This code of conduct and its related procedures also applies to unacceptable behaviour occurring outside the scope of community activities when such behaviour has the potential to adversely affect the safety and well-being of community members.

 ***